Joseph Smagorinsky: Education and early career

 Smagorinsky earned his B.S.
 (1947), M.S.
 (1948), and Ph.D.
 (1953) at New York University (NYU).
 In the middle of his sophomore year at NYU, he entered the Air Force and joined an elite group of cadet recruits, chosen for their talents in mathematics and physics.
 Those talents led Smagorinsky to be selected for the air force meteorology program.
 He and other recruits were then sent to Brown University to study mathematics and physics for six months.
 He was then sent to the Massachusetts Institute of Technology (MIT) to learn dynamical meteorology.
 His instructor was Ed Lorenz, who later pioneered the mathematical theory of deterministic chaos.
 During the war Smagorinsky flew in the nose of bombers as a weather observer, making weather forecasts based on visible factors such as the estimated size of waves, and the observed air temperature and wind velocity at the plane's altitude.

 Following the war, Smagorinsky concluded his studies.
 He originally aspired to be a naval architect, but was not admitted to the Webb Institute.
 He then turned to meteorology as a career and educational focus.
 As a doctoral student, while serving the remainder of his army commitment, he attended a lecture on weather forecasting conducted by Jule Charney, and asked a series of pointed questions during the question-and-answer session following the talk.
-Charney, a prominent atmospheric scientist, invited Smagorinsky to the Princeton, NJ Institute for Advanced Study to examine the possible predictability of large-scale motions in the middle troposphere (the lower part of the atmosphere) using the new electronic computer being designed by John von Neumann.
+Charney, a prominent atmospheric scientist, invited Smagorinsky to the Princeton, New Jersey, Institute for Advanced Study to examine the possible predictability of large-scale motions in the middle troposphere (the lower part of the atmosphere) using the new electronic computer being designed by John von Neumann.

 In April 1950, Smagorinsky participated in a major milestone of modern meteorology; together with Ragnar Fjørtoft, John Freeman, and George Platzman, he worked with Charney to solve Charney's simplest equations on the Electronic Numerical Integrator and Computer (ENIAC).
 His wife Margaret Smagorinsky (née Knoepfel) was also a member of the team that programmed the ENIAC computer, and was the first woman statistician hired by the Weather Bureau.
 Von Neumann's new Princeton computer had been delayed so arrangements were made with the Army to use its computer at Aberdeen, Maryland.
 The results were realistic enough to demonstrate that weather prediction by numerical process was a promising prospect.
 After the ENIAC work, Smagorinsky moved to the Institute for Advanced Study to work with Charney and von Neumann on the development of a radical new approach to weather forecasting that employed the new technology of the computer.